Michigan Passenger In Car Accident Rights Explained

 Under Michigan law, when suing the at fault negligent driver who caused the accident for pain and suffering, you will be entitled to compensation from the at-fault driver (and his or her insurance company) for your injuries, pain and suffering, and any excess economic loss and excess medical bills over the No-Fault PIP cap you have.

-Depending on the circumstances of how the accident occurred, a pain and suffering lawsuit may be filed against the at-fault driver – whether that at-fault negligent driver driver of the vehicle who struck the car you were in or the driver of the vehicle you were caused the crash.
+Depending on the circumstances of how the accident occurred, a pain and suffering lawsuit may be filed against the at-fault driver – whether that at-fault negligent driver of the vehicle who struck the car you were in or the driver of the vehicle you were in caused the crash.

 Also, beware of step-down policies in your auto insurance coverage.
-If a commuter has been injured and is suing the driver of his or her vehicle and the driver happens to be a family member, then the they may also have to contend with what is called a “step-down” provision that your own insurance company has inserted into your policy.
+If a commuter has been injured and is suing the driver of his or her vehicle and the driver happens to be a family member, then they may also have to contend with what is called a “step-down” provision that your own insurance company has inserted into your policy.
 The effect of these step-down provisions is to reduce an auto insurance policy’s liability coverage down to the state minimums when an injured person is suing a spouse or family member for his or her injuries.
 Step-downs are optional contractual coverages.
 In my opinion as an insurance and auto accident lawyer, there is no justifiable reason for any person to ever purchase car insurance from a company that is trying to sell you a policy that includes a step-down clause.
 A step-down provision is deliberately anti-consumer and anti-customer.
 It punishes those you love and want to protect the most if a loved one is ever hurt while they are traveling in your car.

 If someone else’s child is traveling in your vehicle and he or she is injured in an accident, then the child would collect No-Fault benefits through the following sources: